Skip to content

 • ensure all publications feature:

-• contact details for the originating agency and division/unit so that questions, comments, feedback, requests for further information or complaints can be received and dealt with promptly by the responsible people
+• contact details for the originating agency and unit so questions, comments, feedback, requests for information or complaints can be received and dealt with promptly by the responsible people

 • acknowledgement of copyright